elkebir-group/CORSID/README.md

 ### Using pip (alternative)

-We recommend installing in a virtual environment, as decribed in step 1 and 2 in the previous section.
+We recommend installing in a virtual environment, as decribed in steps 1 and 2 in the previous section.
 Use `pip` to install the package:

 ```bash